1. General information. Editorial Policy

 Since the correspondence with the reviewers is exclusively by electronic mail, the reviewers undertake to report changes in their electronic address to the ROMM Editor (firstname.lastname@example.org).

-The list of collaborators that form the Committee of Experts is published on the ROMM website and in all issues.
-Also, in the first issue of each year the names of the reviewers who have collaborated specifically in the previous year are published.
+The list of collaborators that form the Committee of Experts is published on the ROMM website.
+Also, in the last issue of each year the names of the reviewers who have collaborated specifically in this year are published.

 4. Guarantees and responsibility of the author